-After a couple months my daughters began to be suspicious because I was a nervous wreck around them.
+After a couple months, my daughters began to be suspicious because I was a nervous wreck around them.
 Cried easily.
 And showed visible fear when he called while in their presence.
-Finally after one brutal beating that left an eye black and blue, I could no longer hide the abuse.
-I cancelled an important event with my daughter, Kim.
+Finally, after one brutal beating that left an eye black and blue, I could no longer hide the abuse.
+I canceled an important event with my daughter, Kim.

 So who was he going to take the anger out on?